Martin Port

 Martin Harry Port (born 29 July 1962) is an English entrepreneur, based in West Yorkshire, North of England.
 He is the founder and former managing director of Masternaut UK Ltd - the UK expansion of French firm, Masternaut International, a telematics company specialising in fleet management and vehicle tracking services.
-Port was also the majority shareholder in Masternaut UK Ltd until he sold the business to Hub Telecom, a subsidiary of Europe’s second largest Airport group, Aeroports De Paris (ADP) in 2009.
+Port was also the majority shareholder in Masternaut UK Ltd until he sold the business to Hub Telecom, a subsidiary of Europe's second largest Airport group, Aeroports De Paris (ADP) in 2009.
 At the time of the sale to ADP, the UK company had an enterprise value of £20m.
 In 2019, Masternaut was acquired by Michelin, the French tyre manufacturer.

 In 2012, Port founded the Leeds-based software company BigChange to focus on developing technology solutions that improve how businesses manage and monitor their mobile workforces.
 In 2021, Boston-based Great Hill Partners invested £75m of growth capital in BigChange, valuing the company at £100m.

+On the 25th October 2024, the Simpro Group acquired BigChange.
+Port left his role as Chairman, however remains a shareholder.

 Early life

 Martin Port was born into an Anglo-Jewish family in Leeds, West Yorkshire, North of England.
 He attended Moortown County Primary School and later attended Allerton Grange High School.
 At the age of 14, Martin had a Saturday job at Cecil Gee department store in their menswear department.
 At the age of 15, Martin started a small printing business with his friend, producing business cards for local companies around Leeds.
 In 1986, 24-year-old Martin Port moved to New York City in the United States to help a friend who had founded a German bakery business.
 Martin returned to the UK three years later and started his first business called Kroustie.
 Kroustie sold bread to retailers and wholesalers.
 This was founded with the support of a government enterprise allowance.
 After failing to achieve runaway success with Kroustie, Martin moved into technology.
-Martin’s entrepreneurial success has been achieved despite dyslexia and hearing loss.
+Martin's entrepreneurial success has been achieved despite dyslexia and hearing loss.